5 Cool ideas to improve your vocabulary

 There are 500,000 words in the English language.
 The average person knows less than 5,000 words and tends to use only about 500 on a regular basis.

-Fifty words, like “basically,” get used way too much.
-Basically, you can remove that word from any sentence and the sentence will retain its meaning.
+Fifty words, such as “basically,” get used way too much.
+Basically (ha), you can remove that word from any sentence and the sentence will retain its meaning.
+(See what I just did there?).
 Here are 5 Cool Ideas on improving your vocabulary.

 1. People judge us by the signals we send.